Meet the Staff

 Mr Devereux-Roberts' curriculum responsibility is PE.

 Hello, I am Mrs Brook.
 I work in the Reception class as a teaching assistant and their teacher on a Wednesday.
-On Fridays I teach in Year 2.
 I love working with the children, welcoming them into our school family, seeing them grow in confidence and ability.

 I live in Frodsham and actually attended the school when it was Manor Junior school.
 My association with Manor house continued as a parent and volunteer on the PTA and I started working here in January 2014, following a career break to raise my daughters.
 I previously taught Reception, year one and two for nine years in Widnes and Hale.